Art Exhibition Space

 The art exhibition space offers a number of ways to display artworks

-- The Gallery Hanging System – this is a professional system used by galleries.
-It consists of a track placed on three of the walls - wire hanging straps slide into the track, each wire can take 1-2 adjustable hooks from which artworks can be hung.
+- Hanging system – this is a professional system used by galleries.
+It consists of a track placed on two of the walls - wire hanging straps slide into the track, and each wire can take 1-2 adjustable hooks from which artworks can be hung.
 Hooks are adjusted using an Allen key.
 Artworks will need to be strung to use this system.
 The hooks are large and may show above a boxed canvas frame if it is simply placed on the hook and not strung.
-The hanging system is in place on the three main walls.
+The hanging system is in place on the two main walls.